point97/p97-angular-components/README.md

   * templateUrl
      * "ionic/drop-down-single.html"
      * "ionic/radio.html"
+     * "ionic/checkbox-single.html" (looks like checkbox.html used for multi-select - however only a single choice can be made)
      * "yeoman/drop-down-single.html"
      * "yeoman/radio.html"
   * choices_from_previous_question: [String] the question slug to who's choices to use as choices for this question.